leoyu31/leoyu.github.io/_posts/2019-10-30-tukey_hsd_in_excel.md

 ---
 layout: post
-title: How I can do Tukey's HSD in Excel
+title: How I can do Tukey HSD in Excel.
 ---

 <!--more-->

 {% include youtubePlayer.html id="_l4O3xxh2ns" %}